ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Machine Specifications in the Masterdata Database

 On receiving a request to add Machine Specifications with the input parameters (name, brand, model, mtyp_code, min_driver_ver, descr, lang_code and is_active), the system stores the Machine Specifications in the Database

+Refer below for the process:

 1. While creating machine specification in Database the system validates if all required input parameters have been received as listed below for each specific request
    * Id - character (36) - Mandatory